 - Top bananas with a layer of whipped cream.

 - Add some graham cracker crumble and a drizzle of caramel (scoop caramel or dulce de leche into a small ziplock bag and snip off the end for easy application).

 Serve immediately or refrigerate up to 3 hours.
 Top with a slice of fresh banana just before serving.

-Note: I used 6 small dessert dishes.
-If you make 6 desserts, you will have pastry cream and graham cracker crumble left over.
+I used 6 small dessert dishes.
+If you make 6 desserts, you may have pastry cream and graham cracker crumble left over.
 If you want to make more desserts, or one large trifle dish, you will have enough pastry cream and graham cracker crumble for 10-12 individual desserts.
 For a large trifle, or more than 6 individual desserts I would double the amount of whipped cream listed above.

-Alterations: The recipes posted above are what I used, if you’d like to experiment with substitutions, such as using prepared pudding mix in place of the pastry cream, or cool whip in place of the whipped cream, feel free, but I can not attest to the results.
+Substitutions - The recipes posted above are what I used, if you'd like to experiment with substitutions, such as using prepared pudding mix in place of the pastry cream, or cool whip in place of the whipped cream, feel free, but I can not attest to the results.

 Recipe source - Glorious Treats

 PIN IT NOW to save for later!